 | Already drive a sedan and want change | Stelvio |

 Does the Giulia have all-wheel drive?
-All-wheel drive (Q4) is available on Giulia Ti and Giulia Veloce trims but is not standard — the base RWD configuration is a feature, not a liability, for driving enthusiasts.
+All-wheel drive (Q4) is available on Giulia Ti and Veloce trims but is not standard.
+The base RWD configuration is a feature, not a liability, for driving enthusiasts.
 In Nassau County’s moderate winters, RWD Giulia owners manage well with the correct all-season or winter tires.
 For buyers who want AWD certainty, the Stelvio Q4 delivers it as standard.

 How much more does a Giulia QV cost compared to a Stelvio QV at Westbury?
 The Giulia Quadrifoglio typically starts around $80,000, and the Stelvio Quadrifoglio around $88,000.
 Both are available to order or in stock at Westbury Alfa Romeo.
 The $8,000 premium for the Stelvio QV reflects the engineering required to put 505 hp through an SUV chassis with its higher center of gravity.